darchr/AutoTM/experiments/counters/README.md

 In a separate console window, run either `run_1lm.sh` or `run_2lm.sh` as appropriate.
 If you desire to run only a subset of these workloads, edit the run scripts.

+## Getting Stats on 2LM Read-Only Characteristics

+This is what `reader.jl` is supposed to do.

 ## Generating LaTeX allocation plots.

 Generating the LaTeX plots for the heap allocations is time intensive and kind of a hassle.